cchienhs/data_asset_en/quickstart/gettingstarted_subscribe_alerts.md

 **Goal**

-The goal of this guide is to configure subscription to the alert data of measuring point *test_raw*.
+The goal of this guide is to provide a configuration example, allowing one to subscribe to the alert data of measuring point *test_raw*.

 **Data Preparation**